Brightmetrics, Inc.

 IX.
 Liability for Onward Transfers

-Brightmetrics accountability for personal data that it receives in the United States under the Privacy Shield and/or the Standard Contractual Clauses and subsequently transfers to a third party is described in the Privacy Shield Principles.
-In particular, Brightmetrics remains responsible and liable under the Privacy Shield Principles and also under the Standard Contractual Clauses if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles or their obligations under the Standard Contractual Clauses unless Brightmetrics proves that it is not responsible for the event giving rise to the damage.
+Brightmetrics accountability for personal data that it receives in the United States under the EU-U.S. DPF, the UK extension to the EU-U.S. DPF, and/or the Swiss-U.S. DPF, and subsequently transfers to a third party is described in the EU-U.S. DPF Principles, the UK extension to the EU-U.S. DPF, and/or the Swiss-U.S. DPF Principles.
+In particular, Brightmetrics remains responsible and liable under the EU-U.S. DPF Principles, the UK extension to the EU-U.S. DPF, and/or the Swiss-U.S. DPF Principles if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles unless Brightmetrics proves that it is not responsible for the event giving rise to the damage.

 X. Recourse